Ye Wanyong (China): Life and career

 Ye was born and raised in Wuhan, capital of Hubei province.
 He graduated from Sichuan University, majoring in management science and engineering.
-He began his political career in February 1969, and joined the Communist Party of China in October 1971.
+He began his political career in February 1969, and joined the Chinese Communist Party in October 1971.

 When Mao Zedong launched the Cultural Revolution was in 1966, Ye joined the People's Liberation Army as a soldier.
 Three years later, he worked in the Tibet Military District.
 He became the Director of the Political Department of Tibet Military District in July 1996, and was promoted to Deputy Political Commissar in December 2005.
 In October 2006 he was promoted again to become the Political Commissar of Sichuan Military District.
-He concurrently served as a member of the Standing Committee of the CPC Sichuan Provincial Committee in July 2007, the province's highest ruling council.
+He concurrently served as a member of the Standing Committee of the Sichuan Provincial Committee of the Chinese Communist Party in July 2007, the province's highest ruling council.

 Ye retired on November 18, 2013, and was highly praised by Zhu Fuxi, the Political Commissar of the Chengdu Military Region.

 On June 25, 2014, he was stripped of his membership of China's political advisory body, the Chinese People's Political Consultative Conference.
 It was later revealed that Ye had been investigated by the Commission for Discipline Inspection of the Central Military Commission beginning in May 2014, and that his case had been moved to military prosecution organs for further processing.
 Some sources have reported that Ye may have been implicated in the wider investigation on former Sichuan party chief Zhou Yongkang.